SEC logo

 Solar battery

 You can also install a solar battery, so you can use more of the energy you generate.
 Find out more in the Solar Battery Buyers Guide.
-Eligible households can access an $8,800 interest-free loan to lower the upfront costs of installation.
+Eligible households, businesses and community organisations can now get a discount of around 30% on the upfront cost of installing a battery.

 Other energy efficient modifications